KristenZhao/constantinelignos.github.io/pybootcamp/introduction.md

 # Some challenges in dealing with Python

-1. “Variables” as you know it don’t exist.
-The _names_ that replace them take some getting used to.
+1. The compiler will not stop you from writing nonsense
-1. The compiler will not stop you from shooting yourself in the foot
+1. The compiler will not stop you from writing code that almost makes sense but is actually wrong
-1. No enforcement of contracts/interfaces
+1. Some errors won't show up unless the actual line of code is run, meaning that you have no idea whether anything works until you test it.

 # How Python works